JamesWoolfenden/pike/README.md

 ## Pull

-Pull adds the ability to work with Git repositories (thanks to **go-git**), to output the required permissions in JSON or Terraform:
+Pull adds the ability to work with Git repositories (thanks to **go-git**), to output the required permissions in JSON or OpenTofu/Terraform:

 ```bash
 ./pike  pull